Vuk Karadžić: Non-philological work

-Besides his greatest achievement on literary field, Karadžić gave his contribution to Serbian anthropology in combination with the ethnography of that time.
+Besides his achievement on literary field, Karadžić gave his contribution to Serbian anthropology in combination with the ethnography of that time.
 He left notes on physical aspects of the human body alongside his ethnographic notes.
-He introduced a rich terminology on body parts (from head to toes) into the literary language.
+He introduced a terminology on body parts (from head to toes) into the literary language.
 It should be mentioned that these terms are still used, both in science and everyday speech.
 He gave, among other things, his own interpretation of the connection between environment and inhabitants, with parts on nourishment, living conditions, hygiene, diseases and funeral customs.
 All in all this considerable contribution of Vuk Karadžić is not that famous or studied.

 He collected historical sources and applied a critical approach to the study of Serbian history.

 In his work Geografičesko-statističkom opisu Srbije (Geographical and Statistical Description of Serbia) published in 1828, he systematically analyzed old towns, cities, and settlements, classifying them into three levels according to their size and administrative function.
 He used vernacular names and distinguished fortified from unfortified settlements, demonstrating the continuity of urban development in Serbia.
 His work reveals the deep roots of Serbian urban centers and their role in society, forming a foundation for historical research on urbanization.